just-the-docs/just-the-docs/docs/ui-components/code.md

   # To load mermaid from a local file use the `path` key to specify the location of the library instead; e.g.
   path: "/assets/js/mermaid.min.js"
 ```

-*Note: for demonstration purposes, we've enabled mermaid on this site.
-It is still disabled by default, and users need to opt-in to use it.*

 ## Copy button
 {: .d-inline-block }